Shiv Singh, a business leader and author of many books, said: “The purpose of a business is to create a customer who creates customers.”

 What is PassKit

-PassKit is a digital loyalty platform that allows you to create and launch your loyalty programs fast and easy.
+PassKit is customer loyalty software that allows you to create and launch your loyalty programs fast and easy.
 With templates available on our platform, you will design digital loyalty cards in a breeze.
 Then you can use multiple channels to promote and distribute your loyalty cards, and your customers can seamlessly add them to their mobile wallets like Apple Wallet and Google Pay.
 These digital loyalty cards help them collect points for their purchases and redeem them for rewards at your store.
 Let’s explain how it works in more detail.

 How to create digital passes with PassKit